Cascading Failures in Interdependent Systems: Impact of Degree Variability and Dependence: System Model

-{\bf {\em P1.
-Intra-CS failure propagation --}} To model the propagation of failures within a CS, we adopt the {\em random threshold} model used by Watts in \cite{Watts2002}.
-A similar model is used in other studies (e.g., \cite{Blume2011, Brummitt2012, Kham2016}).
-In Watts' model, every agent $a^{i,k} \in \cA_i$ has some intrinsic value $\xi^{i,k}$.
+An example that fits this model is the {\em random threshold} model used by Watts in \cite{Watts2002}, which is also used in other studies (e.g., \cite{Blume2011, Brummitt2012, Kham2016}).
+In the Watts' model, every agent $a^{i,k} \in \cA_i$ has some intrinsic value $\xi^{i,k}$.
 These values $\xi^{i,k}$ of CS $i$ agents are modeled using mutually independent (continuous) random variables (rvs) with some common distribution $F_i$.
-We refer to these values as their {\em security states}.
+We refer to $\xi^{i,k}$ as their {\em security states}.

-Suppose that a CS $i$ agent, say $a^{i, 1}$, fails and agent $a^{i, 2}$ is its internal neighbor.
-Then, agent $a^{i, 2}$ will go down if and only if $\xi^{i,2} < (D^{2}_{i,i})^{-1}$, where $D^{2}_{i,i}$ is the internal degree of $a^{i,2}$.
-When this condition holds, we say that agent $a^{i,2}$ is {\em vulnerable} because the failure of even one of its internal neighbors causes it to collapse as well. \myskip

-{\bf {\em P2.
-Inter-CS failure propagation --}} The inter-CS transmission of failure from an agent in one CS to another agent in a different CS works differently than the intra-CS dissemination.
-Suppose that agent $a^{j}$ is a CS $j$ neighbor of agent $a^{i}$, where $j \neq i$.
-Then, the failure of $a^{i}$ causes $a^{j}$ to crash with some fixed probability $q_{i,j} \in (0, 1]$.
-The interpretation is that if a CS $j$ agent is dependent on at least one CS $i$ agent, it fails with probability $q_{i,j}$ when one of CS $i$ agents that support it goes down.
-It is shown in Appendix \ref{appen:Propagation} that this simple model is general enough to include more sophisticated models in which the probability of infection depends on the number of other agents on which $a^j$ depends.
-Also, we assume that the external neighbors of a failed agent go down with the prescribed transmission probability independently of each other. \myskip